idrunk/dce-go/README.md

 ---

 **TODO**:
-- [ ] Optimize the JS version of the WebSocket routable protocol client.
+- [x] Optimize the JS version of the WebSocket routable protocol client.
+(Temporarily shelved, refer to the implementation in the `easy-tools` repository)
-- [ ] Upgrade the controller pre- and post-event interfaces to support binding with program interfaces.
+- [x] Upgrade the controller pre- and post-event interfaces to support binding with program interfaces.
 - [ ] Enhance support for digital paths.
-- [ ] Refactor elastic numeric functions into structural method styles.
+- [x] Refactor elastic numeric functions into structural method styles.
+(Canceled)
-- [ ] Investigate the possibility of supporting custom business attributes in routable protocols.
+- [x] Investigate the possibility of supporting custom business attributes in routable protocols.
+(Implemented)
-- [ ] Routable protocol support very large data packets such as file uploads.
+- [x] Routable protocol support very large data packets such as file uploads.
+(Temporarily shelved, refer to the implementation in the `easy-tools` repository)
 - [ ] Upgrade the feature version of DCE-RUST.
-- [ ] Improve the Golang client implementations for various protocols.
+- [x] Improve the Golang client implementations for various protocols.
+(Canceled)
 - [ ] Gradually replace AI-generated documentation with manually written documentation.
+- [ ] Api extension attributes support inheritance.

+*Due to work reasons and not knowing of any actual users of this framework, the author does not plan to develop new features, including all the TODOs listed above.
+Development will resume later if the author has personal needs or if there is a certain number of user demands.
+Bug fixes will be prioritized over new feature development.
+If you recognize this project and want to promote its development, collaboration and external promotion are welcome.*

 ---